-Of course, you can invest for however long you want.
 Even if you don’t know when you'll retire, thinking about your investment timeframe can help you choose an option that matches your goals.

 2. How hands-on do you want to be?

 Choosing the right investment can impact how much your savings grow and how long they last.
-Before making your choice, you need to know how much direct control you want over your investments – or how "hands-on" you want to be.
+Before making your choice, you need to know how much direct control you want over your investments – or how 'hands-on' you want to be.

 You can choose from three different investment options, each with a different hands-on level: